Leoid/Python2Intruder/README.md

 ### Usage
 The use of the following variables are required:
-- baseValue: The selected payload in Intrudor tab
+- baseValue: The selected payload in Intruder tab
 - currentPayload: The itereated payload (From Payload Options).
 - retValue: The returned value to the Intruder